jnjahncke/pfb2022_problemsets/seq_similarity/workshop1.md

 6. Working with short sequences -- when the scoring matrix matters -- (afternoon presentation)

 	1. Use the FASTX to compare the Honey bee GSTD1 mRNA (NM_001178028, gi|GI:295842262) to the PIR1 database.
 How does the sensitivity of this translated DNA vs protein search compare with your earlier protein:protein search?
+Fewer hits when using DNA.
+Protein sequences are more sensitive.
 	2. Now do the same search, but use only exon 3 of the Honey bee GSTD1 gene, which corresponds to nt 456-597.
-Use the Subset-range to select the exon 3 nucleotides from GSTD1 and run FASTX [pgm] again.
+Use the Subset-range to select the exon 3 nucleotides from GSTD1 and run FASTX again.

 		1. What is the E()-value with of the most distantly related homolog with BLOSUM50?
 What is the percent identity for this alignment?
 		2. How long is the longest possible translated amino-acid sequence?
 How long is the protein alignment?